 Why haven’t I come across it yet?

 Well depending on where you live – it may not be available due to laws in your country.
-It can even differ at the state level depending on legality – for example the US has CBD regulated as legal at the federal level (providing it contains less than 3% THC) however some states won’t allow it’s sale without a specific medical doctor’s prescription.
-This is why you may not have actually found CBD oil even though it is widely used and purchased across many nations.
+It can even differ at the state level depending on legality – for example the US has hemp oil regulated as legal at the federal level (providing it contains less than 3% THC) however some states won’t allow it’s sale without a specific medical doctor’s prescription.
+This is why you may not have actually found hemp oil even though it is widely used and purchased across many nations.

-The critical part as to why CBD has retained its legality and use in many countries through Europe and the Americas is it doesn’t have any psychoactive properties.
+The critical part as to why the product has retained its legality and use in many countries through Europe and the Americas is it doesn’t have any psychoactive properties.
 THC or tetrahydrocannabinol is psychotropic and can trigger or cause many mental issues.
 Because of this it has some inherent danger compared to inert compounds like CBD (cannabidiol).

 Scientists and chemists have understood this since the mid 20th century, when hemp and marijuana were studied more intensively for their therapeutic as well as commercial properties that are inherent in many plants.
 They came to realise that hemp based products won’t get you high as there is no THC or psychoactive compounds within the hemp strain (not the case for marijuana).